nauam/Courses/docs/manual/workflow-steps/builtin.md

 ### Ansible Playbook Inline

-Ansible Playbook Inline workflow step allows executing an Ansible playbook definition directly on any QW Control workflow, it's also available for Node Steps.
+Ansible Playbook Inline workflow step allows executing an Ansible playbook definition directly on any Rundeck workflow, it's also available for Node Steps.
 To use, add a new step, and select "Ansible Playbook".

 ![Ansible_Inline_0](~@assets/img/ansible_inline_0.png)